 With the web summit Get it Gamified only days away, I want to introduce you to some of the panellists and our topic for each call.

-Let’s look into our first call of the summit Why gamify?
-What gamification can do for your business.
-This session will be held on the 6th of February at 3pm GMT, you can still register to attend on this link.
+Let’s start with Beyond Badges: Creating a sound gamification strategy.
+This session will be held on the 6th of February at 4pm GMT, you can still register to attend on this link.

 With recent research from Gartner saying the 70% of the Forbes Global 200 companies will be implementing some form of gamification in 2014 and their previous statements that 80% of gamification projects will fail to reach their target, it is important to look at the strategic drivers of Gamification.

 I am joined by some of the great thought leaders in the gamification world: Mario Herger from Enterprise Gamification Consultancy, Toby Beresford from Leaderboarded and Andrzej Marcewski, gamification blogger, to take a closer look at strategic options and constraints for companies.